-Jackson State Institutional Computer Resource and Facilities Usage Guidelines

-- 1. Computer facilities shall be used for educational and administrative purposes. - 2.
-Computer facilities at Jackson State Community College (JSCC) are available to all students, faculty, and staff upon request.
-Users have the responsibility of protecting their accounts through the proper use of passwords but the fact that an account is unprotected does not imply permission for an unauthorized person to use it.
+Jackson State Institutional Computer Resource and Facilities Usage Guidelines words but the fact that an account is unprotected does not imply permission for an unauthorized person to use it.
 Accounts are to be used only for the purpose for which they have been established.
 A user shall not attempt to learn the password of any other user and may not attempt to alter or destroy the files belonging to others.